-Gas fired central heating and hot water system via the 'Worcester Greenstar 40 cdi conventional' boiler which is located in the utility room, while the original hot water storage tank can be found within the landing cupboard at first floor level.
-Radiators in the main apartments with copper piping and individual thermostatic control valves where seen, while there are wall mounted towel rails in the main bathroom and WC compartment.
+LPG heating system via the Worcester Greenstar high flow boiler located in the landing cupboard.
+Radiators in the main apartments with copper piping and individual thermostatic control valves where seen, while there is a wall mounted towel rail in the shower room.